nithingeorge3/Recipes/README.md

 ## limitations
 1. I have used the same image for both the thumbnail and detail views.
 In a real scenario, I would resize the image for the thumbnail and save it separately, making it more efficient to decode and render.
 2. Due to time constraints, I used simple Git commit messages.
 However, in a real work environment, I follow proper commit conventions, use feature branches, and submit pull requests (PRs).
 I prefer maintaining develop and master branches, but for this project, I committed directly to main.
-3. Pending unit test cases.
-4. Accessibility/VoiceOver support, DynamicType increase, Dark mode, SwiftData migration has not been implemented.
+3. Accessibility/VoiceOver support, DynamicType increase, Dark mode, SwiftData migration has not been implemented.
-5. UI test cases are not covered, but I have included UI testing using Previews and snapshot testing.
+4. UI test cases are not covered, but I have included UI testing using Previews and snapshot testing.

+### Unit Testing

+Unit tests have been added for the core functionality across:

+- Networking layer (`RecipeNetworking`)
+- Domain logic (`RecipeDomain`)
+- Flow coordination logic (`RecipeFlow`)
+- Search handling and pagination

+All services and repositories are **mocked using protocols**, following dependency injection best practices.
+This allows for clean isolation and testability across modules.

+>  Due to time constraints, additional test coverage (especially for edge cases and UI states) was not fully achieved.
+However, the structure is in place for easily adding more tests if needed.

 ## Known Issues & Future Improvements
 1. I noticed a couple of issues that may require further investigation.
 Given more time, I would refine data handling and optimize UI updates to ensure the best user experience.
 These improvements would be prioritised in a production environment.